PythonicLich/PythonicLich/README.md

 ### Hi there 👋
-I am Pythonic Lich!
+I am **Pythonic Lich**!
 I am preparing a BTS SIO SLAM degree through the CNED.
 I am currently in my first year and I'm looking for an internship.
 I am studying to become a software developer.
 I love programming and I'm interested in collaborating on projects.

 <details><summary>💻 languages</summary>
   <br>